Can miso paste be frozen? And can miso soup be frozen?

-But what if someone had tried to freeze miso paste to make it last longer instead?
+But what if someone tried to freeze miso paste to make it last longer instead?
 Can that be done?

-As miso paste remains slightly malleable even after you’ve frozen it, you could always scoop out the right amount each time you want to use it in your cooking without having to thaw the entire tub out.
+As miso paste remains slightly malleable even after you’ve frozen it, you can always scoop out the right amount each time you want to use it in your cooking without having to thaw the entire tub out.

 To freeze miso paste, you’ll simply have to place it in an airtight container, and it would keep well for up to a year.

-So, let’s say you’ve used up most of the miso paste to make a large batch of miso soup ahead of time?
+So, let’s say you’ve used up most of the miso paste to make a large batch of miso soup ahead of time.
 Can that be frozen too?

 The good news is that none of your soup will be going down the drain because miso soup can also be frozen, albeit for a shorter time than in its paste form.